-A Really Cheap, Yet Sturdy mATX Case Check The Current Price
+A Really Cheap, Yet Sturdy mATX Case with dual fans pre-installed

-One of the most important things you should look for in a case is good airflow, and the Xion case has one 120mm fan that does an excellent job of filtering out hot air and stopping your PC for overheating (super important for AMD cards).
-You can also put an additional 90mm fan on the back for additional cooling.
+One of the most important things you should look for in a case is good airflow, and this case has two preinstalled 120mm fans that does an excellent job of filtering out hot air and stopping your PC for overheating .

 If you are a fan of a solid simplistic design, then you will love this case, but I do understand that not everyone likes the look of this case so feel free to check out the link below and see other cases that you can use for this build.

 Note: I do recommend you check with me before you change any case so that I can make sure the dimensions will fit everything properly.